 This paper is an 8-10 page academic paper.
-Please use APA style guidelines.\ An abstract, visuals, running head and header are not necessary.
+Please use APA style guidelines.
+An abstract, visuals, and running head are not necessary.
 Use first-level headings (section titles) only, that is, for the body of the paper and the references.